gfidanli/fantasy_football_analysis/daily_analysis/day_51_60/day59.md

 	FROM weekly
 ) AS weekly_temp
 ON weekly_temp.player_id = data_table.player_id
-WHERE player_name IS NOT NULL -- only bring in plays that wre successful (did not have to score a TD)
+-- only bring in plays that were successful (did not have to score a TD) WHERE player_name IS NOT NULL
 ```

 Now I `JOIN` the two tables together, utilizing a `CTE` to pre-process the offensive snaps table before the join...